 5 Interactive Platform Booms From Lockdown

-Are you launching a start up business?
-Perhaps a platform business in response to the growth of the model during lockdown.
+Are you launching a start-up business?
+Perhaps a platform business in response to the growth of the model during the lockdown.

 When gyms closed many found refuge in 15 min home-workout tutorials from fitness influencers on YouTube.
 But as the novelty faded, motivation to work out next to a comfortable sofa and a fridge full of snacks dwindled.